 How to Make:

-In a pan, add 1 tbsp of cooking oil followed by a 1-inch cinnamon stick and two cloves.
+In a pan, add 1 tablespoon of cooking oil followed by a 1-inch cinnamon stick and two cloves.
 Wait until they slightly change its color.
-Then add 1/4th cup chopped onion and fry until they turn translucent.
+Then add ¼th cup chopped onion and fry until they turn translucent.

-Then add 1 tbsp chopped garlic and 1 tbsp chopped garlic.
+Then add 1 tablespoon chopped garlic and 1 tablespoon chopped garlic.
 Followed by 6 curry leaves and 2 silted green chilies.
 Fry them until ginger and garlic spread nice aroma in the air.

 Then add water.
-Wait for the water the boil, add 1/4 tsp of turmeric powder, 1/2 tsp of salt.
+Wait for the water the boil, add ¼ teaspoon of turmeric powder, ½ teaspoon of salt.
 Then add roasted vermicelli.

 Bring it to boil, then simmer the flame, and cook it covered for 10-12 minutes or until vermicelli gets cooked completely.